 Community engagement is now closed.

-This second stage of community engagement provides opportunity for the community to review the draft master plan via the Department for Education, Children and Young People website and other channels.
+This second stage of community engagement provides opportunity for the community to review the draft concept plan via the Department for Education, Children and Young People website and other channels.

 Construction is expected to commence in 2027.